ahuitric/PIEFinalProject/README.md

 # Emotional Music Box Project

 The code in this repository is used to read facial expressions from live webcam video to send to an Arduino that will use the expression to play a preprogrammed song on 15 servos.
+To read more about this project please visit our [website](https://olincollege.github.io/pie-2021-03/WHALe/).

 ## Installation